agilecustoms/release/docs/about.md

 First, I did not find a good GH action to upload files in S3, so I did one myself.
 Then I felt a lack of GH action to publish Maven packages in AWS CodeArtifact, so I had to develop two more actions: one to publish and one to resolve existing packages.
-In spring 2025 I started my second project, and the number of services grew as a volume of similar code in release pipelines.
+Spring 2025 I started my second project, the number of services grew and so grew a volume of similar code in release pipelines.
 Then I combined all of them into a single action `agilecustoms/gha-release`.
 But then (summer 2025) I decided to make it public and extracted stuff not specific to AgileCustoms into a separate action `agilecustoms/release`